The Complete List of States with Estate Taxes (Updated for 2023)

 Vermont Estate Tax Exemptions and Rates

-In Vermont, estate taxes are also assessed on any property that was given away within two years of the estate owner’s death.
-This prevents estate owners from gifting away their property and assets when they become ill to avoid estate taxes.
-Like Federal estate taxes, estate taxes must be paid to the state of Vermont within nine months of the estate owner passing away to avoid property seizure or penalties.
+Estate taxes are also assessed on any property that was given away within two years of the estate owner’s death.
+This prevents estate owners from gifting their property and assets when they become ill to avoid estate taxes.
+Vermont levies a flat tax rate of 16% and all estate taxes must be paid to the state within nine months of the estate owner's death to avoid property seizure or penalties.

 Washington Estate Tax Exemptions and Rates

-In Washington state, the estate tax exemption for 2019 remains unchanged at $2.193 million per person.
+In Washington state, the estate tax exemption has remained at $2.193 million per person since 2018.
 This amount is not expected to increase until late 2025 when new legislation will be introduced.

 Washington has the highest estate tax rate in the Nation, of up to 20%, and they do not offer spousal portability which allows a surviving spouse to utilize their deceased spouse’s unused exemption.

 On the bright side, Washington does not impose a gift tax on its residents, and with proper planning, any potential estate taxes can be reduced or avoided.
 Proactive giving is one option, but the way to help your heirs avoid an estate tax liability is to create an ILIT, or irrevocable life insurance trust.

 Computation of Washington Estate Tax (For Dates of Death 01/01/14 and After)

 |If Washington Taxable Estate is at Least...||But Less Than...||The Amount of Tax = Initial Tax Amount...||+ Tax Rate %...||Of Washington Taxable Estate Value Greater Than...|

 Source: Washington Department of Revenue (The Washington taxable estate is the amount after all allowable deductions, including the applicable exclusion amount)